uutils/uutils.github.io/content/gsoc.md

 - Size (either ~175 or ~350 hours)
 - Difficulty (easy, medium or hard)

+## Performance optimization for coreutils

+While [uutils/coreutils](https://github.com/uutils/coreutils) has achieved strong GNU compatibility, some utilities can still benefit from performance improvements to match or exceed GNU coreutils speed.
+This project focuses on identifying performance bottlenecks and implementing optimizations across key utilities.

+The goal is to systematically profile, benchmark, and optimize coreutils to ensure they are production-ready for performance-critical environments.

+Key areas of work include:
+* Profiling utilities to identify performance bottlenecks (using perf, flamegraph, criterion)
+* Creating comprehensive benchmark suite comparing against GNU coreutils
+* Optimizing hot paths in frequently-used utilities (cat, cut, sort, uniq, wc, etc.)
+* Implementing algorithmic improvements and efficient data structures
+* Reducing allocations and improving memory usage patterns
+* Leveraging SIMD instructions where applicable for data processing
+* Optimizing I/O operations with proper buffering strategies
+* Benchmarking across different file sizes and input patterns
+* Setting up continuous performance monitoring in CI
+* Documenting performance characteristics and optimization techniques

+- **Difficulty**: Medium
+- **Size**: ~175 hours
+- **Mentors**: TBD
+- **Required skills**:
+  - Rust
+  - Performance profiling and optimization techniques
+  - Understanding of systems programming and I/O optimization
+  - Benchmarking methodologies
+  - Knowledge of SIMD and parallel processing is a plus
+  - Familiarity with coreutils behavior

 ## Expand differential fuzzing for coreutils

 The [uutils/coreutils](https://github.com/uutils/coreutils) project has [some fuzzing infrastructure](https://github.com/uutils/coreutils/tree/main/fuzz/fuzz_targets) in place, but many utilities still lack comprehensive fuzz testing.
 This project focuses on expanding differential fuzzing coverage across coreutils to identify edge cases, improve robustness, and ensure compatibility with GNU coreutils.